SigmaJahan/DEFault-DNN-Debugging/README.md

    - Train root cause analysis models using `d_DEFault/C_RootCauseAnalysis/RCA-*.py`.

 3. **Model Evaluation**
    - Run `e_Evaluation/Fault_Evaluation_Detection_Diagnosis.py` to evaluate the trained models on real-world and seeded faults.
-Real-world DNN programs are collected from DeepFD's work (https://github.com/ArabelaTso/DeepFD).
+Real-world DNN programs for evaluation are collected from DeepFD's work (https://github.com/ArabelaTso/DeepFD).
    - Use the test data in `e_Evaluation` for evaluation.
    - Generate classification reports, confusion matrices, and other evaluation metrics.